IQSS/dataverse/doc/sphinx-guides/source/developers/making-library-releases.rst

 - DATAVERSEBOT_SONATYPE_TOKEN
 - DATAVERSEBOT_SONATYPE_USERNAME

-Note that some of these secrets might be configure at the org level (e.g. gdcc or IQSS).
+Note that some of these secrets might be configured at the org level (e.g. gdcc or IQSS).

 Many of the automated tasks are performed by the dataversebot account on GitHub: https://github.com/dataversebot